 - Pecans: Chop the pecans into small pieces before using.
 You may also use chopped almonds or cashews if preferred.

-- Salt: Using unsalted butter allows us to control the amount of salt used in this recipe.
-Adding a hint of salt is the perfect compliment to the sweet, caramelized flavor.
+- Salt: Adding a hint of salt along with salted butter is the perfect compliment to the sweet, caramelized flavor.

 - Boil.
 Add butter, sugar, water, and salt to a saucepan with a heavy bottom and bring mixture to a boil over medium heat.
 Keep a close eye on the toffee as it cooks (don’t walk away).